 Aille Design (pronounced: eye)

-"Good design shouldn't exclude anyone" - Alexa Jovanovic, Founder of Aille Design.
+"Good design shouldn't exclude anyone" - Alexa Jovanovic, Founder of Aille Design

 Our designs are inclusive, fully legible for Braille readers, destigmatize disability and educate about the importance of inclusive representation in the fashion industry.
 We work alongside a diverse team of fashion lovers from blind, visually impaired and sighted communities.
 Together, we create fashion-forward products that empower and celebrate inclusivity.